Best for business travel

 The downside is that the Ink Preferred doesn’t carry any annual credit-style perks, so you can only offset the annual fee through accumulating rewards.
 Still, this shouldn’t be too difficult for most cardholders since the 3X bonus categories reward various business expenses.
 The Ink Business Preferred is certainly worth it, though, since the annual fee is easily recouped by spending at least $212 per month in those boosted travel categories.

 We’ve calculated that the average business cardholder* should earn $698 in rewards value per year.
-This is a solid but weak payout considering that the no-annual-fee Ink Business Unlimited® Credit Card earns about $720 in cash back on the same budget with its 1.5 percent flat-rate.
+This is a solid but weak payout considering that the no-annual-fee Ink Business Unlimited® Credit Card earns about $720 in cash back (after you spend $6,000 on purchases in the first 3 months) on the same budget with its 1.5 percent flat rate.
 However, if you plan on maximizing the Business Preferred’s 3X categories’ $150,000 yearly spending limit, you could rake in an astounding $5,625 of points toward Ultimate Rewards travel. if you plan on spending around $26,667 per year (about $2,223 per month) in its 3X categories to surpass competing cards’ average rewards potential for $1,000 in rewards toward Chase travel.

 ---|---|---|